raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103C8T6-with-a-generic-"ST-Link-V2"-programmer-from-Linux.md

 **[95669.387637] usb 1-1.2: Manufacturer: LeafLabs**
 **[95669.387638] usb 1-1.2: SerialNumber: LLM 003**

-... you should see the Maple Leaflabs device enumarated.
+... you should see the Maple Leaflabs device enumarated... its running our code!

+If you made it this far, congratulations you now have total control over the STM device, you can reflash, reformat, reprogram, debug, or do whatever you want to it.